cloudinary-community/gatsby-source-cloudinary/README.md

 ### `tags`

-If true, includes the list of tag names assigned to each resource.
+When `true`, includes the list of tag names assigned to each resource.

 **Type:** Boolean
 **Default:** `false`

 ### `prefix`

-Find all resources with a public ID that starts with the given prefix.
-The resources are sorted by public ID in the response.
+Find all resources with a public ID that starts with the given prefix sorted by public ID in the response.

 **Type:** String
 **Default:** n/a